From Annapolis, Maryland to Pitt Business.

 To Pitt Business

-The Intro to Business course for transfer students was very beneficial because it helped me improve my resume and my interviewing skills before attending the annual Pitt Business Career Conference and other networking events.
+The Business Orientation course was very beneficial because it helped me improve my resume and my interviewing skills before attending the annual Pitt Business Career Conference and other networking events.

 Having Great Mentors